How to License Photos for Print.

 In using these photos you are agreeing to

-• Limit use to one project per fee.
+• Limit use to one project per license.

 • Refrain from using photos in ways that misrepresents or degrades any person, organization or industry in the photo.